qchemlab-embedding/2023-07-14-workshop/_episodes/11-conflicts.md

 <img src="{{ site.baseurl }}/img/conflict-resolution/conflict.png" width="60%">

 In most cases a `git merge` runs smooth and automatic.
-Then a merge commit appears (unless fast-forward) without you even noticing.
+Then a merge commit appears (unless fast-forward: we will come back to that) without you even noticing.

 Git is very good at resolving modifications when merging branches.